Understanding zealous diff3 style in Git conflicts

 .

 , zealous one tries to resolve as many conflicts as possible by itself.
-It is a bit more aggressive in its approach to the whole process which results in less manual work for the developer.
+It is a bit more aggressive in its approach - which results in less manual work for the developer during the process.

-conflict marker is activated by setting the merge conflict style to diff3
+conflict markers are activated by setting the merge conflict style in the configuration via CLI:

 git config --global merge.conflictstyle zdiff3